aasthaanand2711/Autism_prediction_project/README.md

 # Autism_prediction
- This Autism Prediction Project aims to create an accurate and interpretable prediction system for early detection and intervention.
+ This Autism Prediction Project aims to create an accurate and interpretable prediction system for early detection and intervention of Autism.